Mattesackboy/Google-Drive-Auto-Uploader/README.md

 # Google Drive - Auto Uploader

-You can use this Project to automatically upload files to your Google Drive Account.
+You can use this Script to automatically upload a file to your Google Drive Account.
+For now, this script it's only meant for backing up a VPS and deleting the old one on Google Drive.
+It's more like a private project.

 ## Setup